 This being said venues are required to take all reasonable measures to minimise the risk of exposure and the spread of coronavirus.
-For example:

 - Customers are encouraged to pre-book with details of all members of the group and contact detail will be required for contact tracing purposes

 - Entry to the premises will be controlled to ensure that the measures taken are implemented

 - Licenced premises, such as pubs, will be providing table service only for both indoor and outdoor seating with consumption of all food and drink to be at those designated tables

 - Physical distancing measures will be applied, such as tables being spaced out and numbers limited in bathrooms

 - Face coverings must be worn other than when seated to eat or drink

 When utilising outdoor spaces, hospitality venues are required to ensure that the use of physical coverings, awnings, gazebos, marquees and similar structures are implemented in a way that is aligned with current public health advice.
 In general, this means that structures with a roof or ceiling must be open-sided (at least 3 sides or more than 51% open).